jdhao/blog_source/markdown2pdf_pandoc.md

 After that, everything goes well.

+# Generate PDF via Neovim

+We can also define a command to generate and preview the PDF via Neovim.
+For the details, see [this commit](https://github.com/jdhao/nvim-config/commit/33270f32579672e43c8b6f8d5b64ef0e4e99d20e).

 # Conclusion #

 In this post, I give a complete summary on how to generate beautiful PDF files from Markdown.